shelleylowe/unity-colourlovers-importer/README.md

 # Unity ColourLovers Importer

-A simple editor tool to search and load colours and palettes directly from colourlovers.com.
+A simple editor tool to search and load colours and palettes directly from [COLOURlovers](www.colourlovers.com).
-Hooks into the [ColourLovers](www.colourlovers.com) API documented [here](www.colourlovers.com/api).
+Hooks into the COLOURlovers API documented [here](www.colourlovers.com/api).

 There are options to edit and save the palettes returned.
 Unfortunately Unity doesn't expose the ColorPresetLibrary so the preset assets are generated based on a text asset (ITS SO BAD BUT HEY IT WORKS).